Review · Other Supplements

 - 1 source attached

-What GlucoTonic is, in plain terms
+What GlucoTonic is, in one sentence.

 What you actually get

 - One bottle of GlucoTonic capsules.
 Likely 60 capsules for a 30-day supply, based on the sales page imagery and standard dosing (2 capsules per day).
-The label isn’t shown before purchase, so you won’t know exact counts until it arrives.
+The label isn’t shown before purchase, so you won’t know exact counts or ingredients until it arrives.

 - Shipping and handling fees.
 Added at checkout, typically $5–$10 for domestic orders.
 Not included in the $120.